 - You can save money since you won’t have to go to the grocery store each day (or every couple of days).

 - Meal planning can save you time.
 Time spent driving to the store and shopping add up if you don’t go shopping all in one day.

-Cons of Meal Planning
+Cons of Having a Meal Plan